 There are also two types of auxiliary objects in OK Geometry.
 The first type is the text object (plain text in the drawing), which can be used to clarify a construction or for other purposes.
-The second is the marker object, which consists of a symbol (1, \, ?, etc.) and text that is only visible when the mouse pointer is positioned on the symbol (Figure 12).
+The second is the marker object (on 'empty' space) which consists of a symbol (1, , ?, etc.) and text that is only visible when the mouse pointer is positioned on the symbol (Figure 12).
 Markers are used for different types of comments that should be selectively visible.
+You can as well comment geometric objects by placing a marker on them.
+The comment on an object appears only when the mouse is positioned on that object.